Hypnotherapy for Anxiety, PTSD, and Chronic Pain

 Key takeaways from the evidence review

-• For generalized anxiety disorders and PTSD, evidence is promising but limited: trials show symptom improvement, especially when hypnotherapy is used as an adjunct to established therapies, but larger RCTs are needed.
+For generalized anxiety disorder and PTSD, evidence is promising but limited.
+Trials show symptom improvement.
+Benefits are strongest when hypnotherapy is added to standard treatments.
+Larger randomized controlled trials are still needed.

 Recommendations for practice and research